 The Title IX Coordinator is available to assist you in notifying the police, if you wish.

-The Title IX Coordinator will also discuss with you any reasonable interim remedies the university may offer prior to conclusion of an investigation or potential disciplinary action to reduce or eliminate negative impact on you and provide you with available assistance.
+The Title IX Coordinator will also discuss with you any reasonable interim measures the university may offer prior to the conclusion of an investigation or student conduct process and provide you with available assistance.

 Office of Health Promotion and Wellness